Is Your Content this Riveting?

 Do you remember the last time you were fascinated with someone?
 For me, it was a Vegas circus performer who did so many tricks simultaneously, he managed to crash my idea of what was physically possible.

 Then there was the famous, beautiful actress (at right) who sang, danced, performed tricks, acted, and made everyone laugh in a one hour show.
 She was so talented, and no one knew it.
+Was it really her talent?
+Or was it simply that she removed my disbelief?
+Can you remove your customer’s mental limits?

 Key Goal of Engagement Strategy: to create Wow factor, build positive emotion to get them over their hurdles and challenges — to ease their fears, doubts, and stimulate hope.